My Fair Lady: 1970s revivals

 The first Broadway revival opened at the St. James Theatre 20 years after the original, on March 25, 1976, and ran there until December 5, 1976; it then transferred to the Lunt-Fontanne Theatre, running from December 9, 1976, until it closed on February 20, 1977, after a total of 377 performances and 7 previews.
 The director was Jerry Adler, with choreography by Crandall Diehl, based on the original choreography by Hanya Holm.
 Ian Richardson starred as Higgins, with Christine Andreas as Eliza, George Rose as Alfred P. Doolittle and Robert Coote recreating his role as Colonel Pickering.
 Both Richardson and Rose were nominated for the Tony Award for Best Actor in a Musical, with the award going to Rose.

 A Cameron MacKintosh revival opened at London's Adelphi Theatre in October 1979, following a national tour.
 Originated at the Haymarket Theatre Leicester, the production was created under a new agreement with The Arts Council to tour West End standard productions.
-It featured Tony Britton as Higgins, Liz Robertson as Eliza, Dame Anna Neagle as Higgins' mother, Peter Bayliss as Doolittle, Richard Caldicot as Pickering and Peter Land as Freddy.
+It featured Tony Britton as Higgins, Liz Robertson as Eliza, Dame Anna Neagle as Higgins's mother, Peter Bayliss as Doolittle, Richard Caldicot as Pickering and Peter Land as Freddy.
 It was directed by Robin Midgley, with sets by Adrian Vaux, costumes by Tim Goodchild and choreography by Gillian Lynne.
 Britton and Robertson were both nominated for Olivier Awards.

 1981 and 1993 Broadway revivals

-The second Broadway revival of the original production opened at the Uris Theatre on August 18, 1981, and closed on November 29, 1981, after 120 performances and 4 previews.
+The second Broadway revival of the original production opened at the Uris Theatre on August 18, 1981, and closed on November 29, 1981, after 119 performances and 5 previews.
 Rex Harrison recreated his role as Higgins, with Jack Gwillim as Pickering, Milo O'Shea as Doolittle, and Cathleen Nesbitt, at 93 years old reprising her role as Mrs. Higgins.
 The revival co-starred Nancy Ringham as Eliza.
 The director was Patrick Garland, with choreography by Crandall Diehl, recreating the original Hanya Holm dances.

 A new revival directed by Howard Davies opened at the Virginia Theatre on December 9, 1993, and closed on May 1, 1994, after 165 performances and 16 previews.
 The cast starred Richard Chamberlain as Higgins, Melissa Errico as Eliza and Paxton Whitehead as Pickering.
 Julian Holloway, son of Stanley Holloway, recreated his father's role of Alfred P. Doolittle.
 Donald Saddler was the choreographer.